-    Equipment and inventory were needed, but since we just purchased our first house, Kim and I were cash poor.
+Equipment and inventory were needed, but since we just purchased our first home, Kim and I were cash poor.
 We went to my father-in-law and he co-signed a small loan to help get us started.
-After we bought a couple of lifts and machines, very little money was left to buy hand tools.
+After that, we bought a couple of lifts and machines, but unfortunately there was very little money left to buy hand tools.
 Off to Sears we went for a Craftsman tool set!
 To carry my new set of tools, my wife Kim gave me her toolbox – the same one she used to carry her dental hygiene instruments while at college.
-I threw a fit and wanted something nicer, but she brought me back down to reality.
+I threw a fit and wanted something nicer, but she brought me back down to reality (as she always does).
 Work hard, save, and in time you will have a nice tool box!

-After a year in business, we added a second division, Krietz Auto Sales.
-We started very small, with 3-7 cars on the lot.
-We purchased a tow truck as a service vehicle.
+After a year in business, we added a second division to the business, Krietz Auto Sales and little did I know what the future held for our auto sales division.
+We started very small, with 3-7 cars on the lot and purchased a tow truck as a service vehicle.

 Krietz Auto Today

-The year is now 2016 and Krietz Auto is celebrating our 33rd year of business and are proud of how far we have come over the past several years.
+The year is now 2017 and Krietz Auto is celebrating our 35th year of business and I am proud of how far we have come over the past several years.

-We have a staff of 36 employees and feel we are still growing.
+In the last two years, we have grown from a staff of 12 to 40+.
 We are a family owned and operated independent automotive dealership, and I am pleased to have my two sons working with me each day.
 Charles III is our General Manager and Cory is our Used Car Manager.
 Charles, Cory and I also have been doing the buying for our sales division.
 It’s always an adventure when we are out buying cars!
 My nephew, Adam, is also working as our Service Manager.
-Charles’s wife Laura works closely with Kim as the Comptroller and my sister Eva is our Title Clerk.
-This past year, we celebrated the marriage of my son Cory to Whitney.
-Whitney has worked with us for the past six years.
-You might also see a “mini me,” my first grandson, Ethan, running around the shop.
-Ethan is son to Charles and Laura and we are anxiously awaiting our second grandchild in May.
-Cory and Whitney are expecting a little girl!
-After all the boys, we can’t wait for a little princess!
+Charles' wife Laura is in charge of outside sales and marketing, while Cory's wife Whitney is in charge of Human Resources.
+My sister Eva also works in the business as our Title Clerk.
+You might also see a "mini me" my first grandson, Ethan, running around the shop.
+Ethan is son to Charles and Laura.
+This March we also welcomed the arrival of Brynlee, daughter of Cory and Whitney.
+After all the boys, we are excited for a little princess!

 I wish to personally thank each of my loyal customers in Frederick, MD and the surrounding local communities.
 Without your continued patronage and referrals, there would not be a Krietz Auto.
 My wish for each customer is to "Drive Home Happy!"